 Cosmetics and Extras for Your Airbnb

-Hotels always include a hairdryer, so why shouldn’t you?
+Hotels always include a hair dryer, so why shouldn’t you?
 This one is even low-noise, so your guests won’t bother each other, your neighbors, or you!
 A hair dryer is a large, clunky item to bring in your suitcase.
 Offering your guest a hair dryer will definitely win you brownie points when it comes time for a good review.

 A good lotion is a necessity, especially after showering.
 Aveeno Body Lotion is great for all skin types and is extra-nourishing and fragrance-free.

 Individual toothbrushes, another common hotel amenity, are always a good idea to have available to guests.
 Buy ones that are individually wrapped so your guests will always have one ready in case they forget theirs at home.

 Everyone hates forgetting that one necessity at home.
 Having a simple disposable comb at the ready in case a guest needs one is another thing that will make you a 5-star host.

 Individual soap bars are a good option to include in your Airbnb.
 Not only are these ECO Amenities Soaps very sanitary, but they also are not animal tested and have no perfumes or harsh chemicals, making them a perfect option for the conscientious host.
 If you prefer to use refillable hand soap in a bottle, this hand soap is a great option.
 The hand soap smells amazing and is made from plant-based ingredients.

 You don’t have to spend “5-star hotel” money to provide a 5-star host experience.
 Items that feel luxurious and that guests don’t typically expect to be included will allow them to have a decadent trip on a budget.
 Things like cosmetic face masks provide a spa-like vacation at under $1 a pop to you.